Walkerville Collegiate Institute: History

 Walkerville Collegiate Institute officially opened its doors to the public on September 2, 1922.
-Located in the Olde Walkerville area, named for Hiram Walker, it is across the street from Willistead Park, the former estate of Edward Chandler Walker, the second son of Hiram Walker.
+Located in the Old Walkerville area, named for Hiram Walker, it is across the street from Willistead Park, the former estate of Edward Chandler Walker, the second son of Hiram Walker.

 The school started with 195 students and a staff of ten, with Mr. Robert Meade as Principal.
 Initially, there were 22 classrooms, an area for manual training for the boys, a cooking and sewing area for the girls, a wood-panelled library, a gymnasium, "The Plunge" pool, and an auditorium.

 In 1929, Walkerville's kilted Cadet Corps was formed and the Pipe Band was recognized through competition as the best in the province.

 Major renovations were completed in 1957 with the addition of a new gymnasium, cafeteria, rifle range and quartermaster stores and a new music room.
 The main office was renovated in 1966, new classrooms were added along, and the changing area for the girls' physical education classes was improved.

 In 1986, the Community living program was added.
 In 1989, Walkerville was selected as the home for the Walkerville Centre for the Creative Arts and facilities expanded again to meet the needs of Vocal and Instrumental Music, Art and Dance as well as painting, printmaking and sculpture programs.

 Starting in 2021, the school started a major renovation project.
 The project includes, but is not limited to, the replacement of all the building's windows, the infill of the closed pool, renovation of the cafeteria, relocation of the music and dance classrooms and re–pointing of the exterior masonry.

 Today, there are over 800 students and a staff of 70.
 "Nil sine Labore" (Nothing Without Work) remains the school motto.